SprockettLab/SprockettLab.github.io/_pages/about_Lisbon.md

-Bachelor of Science in Biology from the University of West Georgia
+Alayna Lisbon is a graduate student in the Biomedical Sciences Master's Program at Wake Forest School of Medicine.
+She earned her Bachelor of Science in Biology with a minor in Chemistry from the University of West Georgia.
+Her research interests include microbiology, immunology, and cancer biology.